aurbac/sam-send-emails/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.

+## Requirements

-- Work inside your AWS Cloud9 or local environment.
+- Work inside your AWS Cloud9 or local environment - [Create an EC2 Environment](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html#create-environment-console)
-- Verify at least 2 emails in Amazon SES
+- Verify at least 2 emails (sender & destination) - [Verifying an email address using the Amazon SES console](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html)

 ## Deploy the application